iam-weijie/csv-backed-database/README.md

 ## User interactions with the database

-Here is a description of the commands that are supported.
+Here is a description of the commands that are supported after running `./igdb`.

 • list – print out the whole database formatted as a table.